Sorry, there are no matching results

 It can still be tax beneficial for a contractor to operate through a limited company where the number or value of outside IR35 assignments are significant in a year.

 However, many contractors choose the ease and simplicity of working through an umbrella for the inside IR35 work.

 Again, care needs to be taken to ensure that the right strategy for the contractor is adopted and that a reliable, compliant umbrella company is chosen.

-Although the off-payroll working rules have presented problems for many in the contracting industry, its resilience and flexibility have shown that there is usually a solution for every problem.
-Contractors can take advantage of the extensive help and advice available online and are encouraged to consult reputable accountancy and tax advisers such as PayStream before making a decision about their future working arrangements.Compare our accountancy services
+Although the off-payroll working rules have presented challenges for many in the contracting industry, its resilience and flexibility have shown that there is usually a solution for every problem.
+Contractors can take advantage of the extensive help and advice available online and are encouraged to consult reputable accountancy and tax advisers such as PayStream.Compare our accountancy services